- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 Cheapest car insurance for seniors after an accident in Idaho

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 55% after one at-fault accident with property damage exceeding $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 55% with one at-fault accident with property damage over $2,000.

 Typically, the premium increase remains for three to five years, making it essential to find an affordable insurer.
 According to our data, the following companies provide the cheapest car insurance for seniors in Idaho after an accident.